SCSLabISU/xPLNet/README.txt

 Thank you for your interest.
 The download link will be sent to your email once the form is completed.

-Please note: The data available through this link are of images, each of shape 64 X 64 X 3.
-If a higher resolution dataset is required, please address your request to: soumiks@iastate.edu (while cc'ing: sambuddha.ghosal@gmail.com)
+Please note: The data available through this link are of RGB images, each of shape [64 X 64 X 3].
+If a higher resolution dataset is required, please address your request to:

+soumiks@iastate.edu (while cc'ing: sghosal@media.mit.edu)

 ##################################################################################################